anvilproject/anvil-portal/content/guides/content/example-page.md

 # Example Page - the Kitchen Sink

-Below we list examples of markdown for many of the textual / formatting elemetns on the AnVIL Portal.
+Below we list examples of markdown for many of the textual / formatting elements on the AnVIL Portal.

 ## Hero Text
 Many pages start with top level title or "Hero Text" like the below.